What to Do If You're Unable to Pay Rent for Your Apartment

 Ideally, everyone will have at least a couple thousand dollars sitting in a bank when they move in.

-If you have any money stashed away in savings accounts or investment accounts, now is the time to withdraw them.
+If you have money in savings or investment accounts, now is the time to withdraw them.

 It's better to be broke and have a roof over your head than be broke and homeless.